 And what’s your average customer like, age or ailment-wise?

-It varies quite a bit, but most of them are in between their early 20s and 30s.
+It varies quite a bit, but most of them are in between their early twenties and thirties.
 But we get a lot of older ones too.

 And when a delivery person goes over there, do they invite you inside or is it strictly a delivery at the door type of thing?